lizardmedia/admin-reindexer-magento2/README.md

 ## For developers

-Indexing is performed in background, each index in separate process.
+Indexing is performed in background, using reactPHP child process component

 ## Contributing